aleinei/merchentapp/README.md

 15- if you press on cart with nothing defined it accepts ???????

-16- On the Application menu-About show:
+16- On the Application menu-About show:  CANCELLED FOR THE MOMENT - AG

     a-  Server IP